seanfisk/mastering-eos/manual/misc.rst

 xdg-open
 ========

-`xdg-open`_ is a command that can be used to open a file or URL in the user's preffered application.
+xdg-open_ is a command that can be used to open a file or URL in the user's preferred application.
-Example: :samp:`xdg-open /build/manual/html/index.html`
+Example:``xdg-open myfile.pdf``

 .. _xdg-open: http://portland.freedesktop.org/xdg-utils-1.0/xdg-open.html